-You may or may not be familiar with glass noodles, If not, you are in for a special treat because these rice noodles are one of the easiest ingredients to use in your cooking.
+You may or may not be familiar with glass noodles.
+If not, you are in for a special treat because these rice noodles are one of the easiest ingredients to use in your cooking.

-What are glass noodles?
+What are Glass Noodles?

-What does Yum Woon Sen Means?
+What does Yum Woon Sen mean?

 Where can I find Thai glass noodles?

-How to make Thai glass noodle salad, Yum Woon Sen
+How to make Thai glass noodle salad (Yum Woon Sen)

 Yum Woon Sen Thai glass noodles salad is best served fresh.
 This recipe generously serves 4-6 people.
-It’s a great dish to have for a dinner party or pot luck, and you can double up the batch very easily.
+It’s a great dish to have for dinner or potluck, and you can easily double up the batch.
 It saves well as a leftover for the next meal, but I wouldn’t recommend longer than that as all the raw fresh vegetables will get soggy and brown.

-Poach or boil the chicken in water over medium heat in a pot for 20-30 minutes until chicken is tender.
+Poach or boil the chicken in water over medium heat in a pot for 20-30 minutes until the chicken is tender.
 Add a dash of salt for extra flavor.
-Once done, slice the tender chicken in 1-2 inch pieces and set aside to cool.
+Once done, slice the tender chicken into 1-2 inch pieces and set aside to cool.
 Save the stock water for blanching the glass noodles.